 - Tell your surgeon about any medical conditions you have and about any medications you are taking.
 You may need to stop taking certain medications altogether, or your surgeon may recommend taking substitute medications until your surgery.
 Medications such as corticosteroids, insulin, and blood thinners need to be managed both before and after surgery.

 - Shortly before your scheduled surgery, you will probably have an orthopaedic examination to review the procedure and answer any last-minute questions.

-- Notify your doctor if you come down with a fever, a cold or any other illness in the week before the surgery.
+- Notify your doctor if you come down with a fever, cold or any other illness in the week before the surgery.

-Use this checklist to make sure you do not forget anything.
+The 24 hours before your surgery will be a busy time filled with lots of last-minute preparations.
+Use this checklist to make sure that you do not forget anything:

 - Do not eat or drink anything after midnight the night before surgery.